nyu-pl-sp19/class04/README.md

 it will need all of them.
 So `f` would have to save and restore them all.
-If the caller only needs a subset of the modified registers, `f` would potentially be doing a lot of unnecessary work (involving RAM accesses which are
+If the caller only needs a subset of the modified registers, `f` would potentially be doing a lot of unnecessary work (involving RAM accesses which are expensive)

-The other extreme scenario is to leave all the work of saving the register to the callers.
+The other extreme scenario is to leave all the work of saving the registers to the callers.
 In this case, for every call to another function that `f` makes, the caller portion of the calling sequence for that call would be responsible for saving and restoring all the registers whose values `f` still needs after the call.
 Again, this is